 After initial measurement, AFS investments are measured at fair value with unrealized gains or losses being recognized directly in the consolidated statement of comprehensive income as "Reserve for fluctuation in value of AFS investments".
 When the investment is disposed of, the cumulative gain or loss previously recorded in equity is recognized in the consolidated statement of income.
-Interest earned or paid on the investments is reported as interest income or expense using the EIR.
+Interest earned or paid on the investments is reported as interest income or expense using the effective interest rate (EIR).
 Dividends earned on investments are recognized in the consolidated statement of income when the right to receive has been established.

-As of December 31, 2013 and 2012, the Group has available-for-sale investments amounting to \$9.04 million and \$9.60 million, respectively.
+As of December 31, 2014 and 2013, the Group has available-for-sale investments amounting to \$13.31 million and \$9.04 million, respectively (see Note 9).